Q. Why should state & federal governments and private health plans & providers be interested in investing in schools?

 Beyond K-12: Long-Term Health ROI

-In addition, there is huge future upside from postponing the on-set and reducing the severity of later-life chronic conditions in adulthood.
-Through 13 years of much better whole-student-population preventive education and healthier behavior K-12, we can expect future annual savings of thousands of dollars per lower-income adult.
+In addition, there is huge future upside for funders, from postponing the on-set and reducing the severity of later-life chronic conditions in adulthood.
+Through 13 years of K-12 whole-student-population preventive education and healthier behavior, we can expect future annual savings of thousands of dollars per adult.

 Major health improvements and cost savings later in life are guaranteed by 13 years of healthier habits K-12.

 Those 13 healthier years postpone chronic disease on-set and reduce chronic condition severity among young and middle-age adults.
 Chronic diseases, which are currently starting in the teens, 20s & 30s, get deferred to later in life…and in many cases people will remain healthy through middle-age and even beyond, built on a K-12 foundation for lifelong health.

 Let’s look at these school-related savings by stakeholder group (This is calculated for Arizona—but scale up or down for your state based on its population relative to Arizona’s 7M+ residents):

 No matter where you sit, this investment is medically & financially as well as ethically & morally compelling.

 Higher Tax Revenue from a Healthier Population